8. REST APIs¶

 To obtain a QKD quantum key with associated keyID from the KP, connect to the

-KP with the Get key
+KP with the Get key method listed below.

 https://<kp_ip>:<kp_port>/key/<keyID>?remoteSystemID=<remote_SAE_id>